Search

 Professional Bio

 David Loewenstein is Edwin Erle Sparks Professor of English and the Humanities.
-His research and teaching interests include: early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; English literature in relation to politics and religion; the relations between literature and history; the impact of ancient Greek culture on early modern literature; book history; Shakespeare; Renaissance intellectual history.
+His research and teaching interests include: early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; English literature in relation to politics and religion; the relations between literature and history; the impact of ancient Greek culture on early modern literature; book history; Shakespeare; Renaissance intellectual and cultural history.

 He has published widely on early modern English literature and culture.
 His recent work has addressed early modern English literature in relation to such topics as the construction of heresy, nationalism, and concepts of tyranny.
 Recent publications include: Representing Revolution in Milton and His Contemporaries: Religion, Politics, and Polemics in Radical Puritanism (Cambridge UP, 2001; winner of the James Holly Hanford Award from the Milton Society of America); Heresy, Literature, and Politics in Early Modern English Culture (co-editor; Cambridge UP, 2006); The Cambridge History of Early Modern English Literature (co-editor; Cambridge UP, 2002; paperback, 2006); Early Modern Nationalism and Milton's England (co-editor; U of Toronto P, 2008); The Complete Works of Gerrard Winstanley, 2 vols. (co-editor; Oxford UP, 2009); John Milton, Prose: Major Writings on Liberty, Politics, Religion, and Education (editor; Wiley-Blackwell, 2013); Treacherous Faith: The Specter of Heresy in Early Modern English Literature and Culture (Oxford UP, 2013; paperback edn., 2016); Shakespeare and Early Modern Religion (co-editor, Cambridge UP, 2015; paperback edn., 2018); co-editor (with Alison Shell) of Early Modern Literature and England's Long Reformation (Routledge, 2020), based on a special issue of the journal Reformation (2019); co-editor (with Paul Stevens) of The Cambridge Companion to Shakespeare and War (Cambridge UP, 2021).
 He has edited (with Thomas N. Corns) the new scholarly edition of Milton's Paradise Lost for the Oxford University Press edition of The Complete Works of John Milton; the edition is in press and will be published in two volumes in early 2025.